engelberger/gomena.github.io/misc.md

 ---

+It all started when my father taught me some notions of Visual Basic, and with the priceless help of the code completion tool (yeah, no Google at that time).
+Since then, I've been enjoying coding and here you can find some of the programs I've written.

 ### Notes
 Some notes I have written over the years.
 They don't have enough stuff to qualify as a paper, but happy if someone can find some utility in them.